Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 temperature in Dublin at current time, would focus on the following:

 1. Verifiably obtaining the current temperature in Dublin.
-This could mean using an Oracle, or another Zero-Knowledge application veriably obtains the temperature in Dublin at the current time.
+This could mean using an Oracle, or another Zero-Knowledge application verifiably obtains the temperature in Dublin at the current time.
 2. Expose a a derivative of the fact.
 By derivative of the fact, I mean any information that derives from that fact, and allows a third-party (the verifier) to extract useful information from that derivative in a cryptographically verifiable manner.
-For our example, this simply means exposing the temprature value.
+For our example, this simply means exposing the temperature value.

 As such, our Zero-Knowledge application will generate a proof, that returns a single value: the current temperature in Dublin.
 That value will be an integer (more precisely a _field_), and it will be the public